-Scepticism further rose when beloved long-time voice actors of Batman and Joker (Kevin Conroy and Mark Hamill respectively) were replaced with Roger Craig Smith (Ezio Auditore of Assassins Creed) and Troy Baker (Joel from The Last of Us) which left many fans feeling very cautious about Origins leading up to its release and while it’s by no means ground-breaking, I'm happy to report it’s still a very solid game.
+When it was announced that there was to be a new addition to the Arkham series, which wasn’t being made by acclaimed developer Rocksteady, many fans, including myself, were skeptical.
+Would Warner Bros.
+Games Montréal manage to keep the bar raised for this great superhero game series?
+Skepticism further rose when beloved long-time voice actors of Batman and Joker (Kevin Conroy and Mark Hamill, respectively) were replaced with Roger Craig Smith (Ezio Auditore of Assassins Creed) and Troy Baker (Joel from The Last of Us), which left many fans feeling very cautious about Batman Arkham Origins leading up to its release and while it’s by no means ground-breaking, I'm happy to report it’s still a very solid game.

 Batman Arkham Origins does little to improve on mechanics featured in Arkham City, but playing Origins reminded me why I fell in love with this series in the first place.
-Whether its solving mysteries, obtaining collectibles, progressing through the story, new game plus and I Am The Night mode or simply playing the challenge rooms.
-Add to this a newly introduced multiplayer mode (more on that later) and you have a game that is brimming with content.
+Whether its solving mysteries, obtaining collectibles, progressing through the story, new game plus and I Am The Night mode, or simply playing the challenge rooms.
+Add to this a newly introduced multiplayer mode (more on that later), and you have a game that is brimming with content.

-Batman Arkham Origins also featured some magnificent boss fights which is something I felt this series could use improving with since its conception.
+Batman Arkham Origins also featured some magnificent boss fights, which is something I felt this series could use improving with since its conception.
 For example, the battle with Deathstroke was genuinely challenging and required quite a fair bit of well-timed counters and attacks to eventually win and due to the fact that it actually took me several tries to beat, felt immensely satisfying when it eventually came to a close.
 Conversely, one of the fights with Bane felt incredibly tense and required me to hide and plan my attacks carefully.
 Striking too early resulted in an incredibly tense and thrilling run from his powerful attacks.

 The game also represents the characters within very well, with Roger Craig Smith and especially Troy Baker doing phenomenal voice acting to the point where differences in the voices of Batman and Joker are hardly noticeable.
-The game does a good job at portraying Batman’s personality and development into the worlds greatest detective and certain scenes reflect that he can still be fairly emotional such as a hallucination scene which clearly shows regret for some of his actions, or most noticeably, a scene with Alfred where both characters reveal their true emotions and further highlights the development of Bruce Wayne to the Dark Knight.
+The game does a good job at portraying Batman’s personality and development into the world's greatest detective, and certain scenes reflect that he can still be fairly emotional such as a hallucination scene which clearly shows regret for some of his actions or, most noticeably, a scene with Alfred where both characters reveal their true emotions and further highlights the development of Bruce Wayne to the Dark Knight.

-On top of this, unlike in previous games I found the riddler challenges of Batman Arkham Origin to be dull and inspired especially in comparison to those featured in Arkham City with those featured in Origins being little more than collect this item, or climb this tower.
+On top of this, unlike in previous games, I found the riddler challenges of Batman Arkham Origin to be dull and uninspiring, especially in comparison to those featured in Arkham City, with those featured in Origins being little more than collect this item or climb this tower.
 While the tower sections were mildly fun, I couldn’t help thinking they had been just a little too easy.
-On top of this, my copy frequently ran into frame rate issues, and whilst Warner Bros. have since announced a patch for this, putting up with it several times in a playthrough was fairly annoying.
+On top of this, my copy frequently ran into frame rate issues, and whilst Warner Bros. has since announced a patch for this, putting up with it several times in a playthrough was fairly annoying.

 One major new feature that Origins has introduced to the Arkham series is the online mode, which pits a team of 3 thugs against another team of 3 thugs against Batman and Robin.
-The first time I played this I was fortunate enough to play as Batman and the multiplayer aspect can certainly be fun while you’re the caped crusader.
-Stealth is key to survival and victory as Batman and Robin can be taken out with noticeably few bullets so sneaking around and taking out other players was a great enjoyable experience which I felt was somewhat refreshing for an online mode.
+The first time I played this, I was fortunate enough to play as Batman, and the multiplayer aspect can certainly be fun while you’re the caped crusader.
+Stealth is key to survival and victory as Batman, and Robin can be taken out with noticeably few bullets, so sneaking around and taking out other players was a greatly enjoyable experience which I felt was somewhat refreshing for an online mode.